AEuhus/OVOS-test-skill/README.md

 # OVOS Workshop:
-This is a test lol i need help - Alex \n
+This is a test lol i need help - Alex
-We need help regarding audio issues (¬_¬) - Daniel \n How do skills work - Kaden
+We need help regarding audio issues (¬_¬) - Daniel
+How do skills work - Kaden